DSC-SPIDAL/mlcommons-osmi/README.md

 ### Get the code

-To get the code we clone a gitlab instance that is hosted at Oakridge National Laboratory (<https://code.ornl.gov/whb/osmi-bench>), please execute:
+To get the [code](<https://code.ornl.gov/whb/osmi-bench>) we clone a gitlab instance that is hosted at Oakridge National Laboratory , please execute:

 ```
 mkdir ~/osmi